Paradoxxs/Gitbook/forensics/android.md

 Internal media

-* 0 - primary user
+ 0 - primary user
-* 10/11 - Second user
+ 10/11 - Second user
-* 150 - Secure folder
+ 150 - Secure folder

 ### File systems

-EXT+
+**EXT+**

-* used on Android 2.3 and newer, The traditional forensics tool are able to mount the file system.
+ used on Android 2.3 and newer, The traditional forensics tool are able to mount the file system.

-YAFFS2 (Yet another flash file system 2 )
+**YAFFS2** (Yet another flash file system 2)

-* When create a dd image of a android that uses YAFFS2 system it important to catch the OOB area (64 byte chunk) some tools requires the section to parse the image.
+ When create a dd image of a android that uses YAFFS2 system it important to catch the OOB area (64 byte chunk) some tools requires the section to parse the image.

-F2FS (Flash-friendly file system)
+**F2FS** (Flash-friendly file system)

-* Common on some Samsung devices
+ Common on some Samsung devices

-RFS (Robust file system)
+**RFS** (Robust file system)

-* Used by some Samsung devices
+ Used by some Samsung devices

-YAFFS2
+**YAFFS2**

-* The OOB area (64byte chunk) needs to also be extracted otherwise some tools will not be able to parse the data.
+ The OOB area (64byte chunk) needs to also be extracted otherwise some tools will not be able to parse the data.

-Format

-* SQLite, xml, dat, etc.

 ### Security